dotenv-org/dotenv-vscode/README.md

 ### In-code secret peeking

-Hover your mouse over a `process.env.SECRET_KEY`, and you will be able to peek at its value without having to open your .env file.
+Hover your mouse over a `process.env.SECRET_KEY` or a `ENV["SECRET_KEY"]`, and you will be able to peek at its value without having to open your .env file.

 ### Syntax Highlighting